1-volkswagen/Linux/README.md

 ## Swap

 #### Raspbian
-Be sure to have enough swap to avoid 'Virtual memory exhausted: Cannot allocate memory'.
+Be sure to have enough swap to avoid "Virtual memory exhausted: Cannot allocate memory".
-Raspbian default swap size is 100MB, please increase the size before building.

 Check swap size:
 ```